2022 Genesis G70 Official Images Reveal The Expected, Sales Start Soon

 When the Genesis G80 made its global debut back in March, it previewed what we can expect in the rest of the South Korean marque's lineup of luxury sedans.
 This was especially true with the Genesis G70 refreshed model, which was already making news during that time.

-Now, Genesis officially reveals the facelifted for the 2022 model year and it just confirms the expected adoption of the G80's fascia, and more.
+Now, Genesis officially reveals the facelifted G70 for the 2022 model year, confirming the expected adoption of the G80's fascia, and more.

 Gallery: 2022 Genesis G70